Decoration Graphic

 HLTH3560 Sports Nutrition - 3 s.h.

 The course is designed to evaluate the study of nutrition as it specifically relates to physical activity, fitness, and sport performance.
 This course evaluates the evidence-based nutritional needs and use of various fuel types for a variety of physical activity.
 From the review of energy balance, body composition, and roles of specific nutrients, to the evaluation of nutritional claims and performance enhancing products.
+A grade of C or higher required to count toward the Allied Health major.

 • HMSC3200Foundations of Evidence Based Practice